MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-visualization-drill-down.md

 ---
-title: Drill down in a visualization in Power BI
+title: Drill mode in a visualization in Power BI
 description: This document shows how to drill down in a visualization in Microsoft Power BI service and Power BI Desktop.
 author: mihart
 manager: kfile